Genetics

 • Understand how your family history contributes to the development of a disease.

-Medical geneticists and genetic counsellors are trained to help you and your family make informed decisions that are right for you.
-They are sensitive to physical and emotional aspects of these decisions.
+Genetic counsellors have specialized training in medical genetics and counselling.
+They are sensitive to the physical and emotional aspects of these decisions.
 Your privacy and confidentiality are carefully protected.

 Credits